microsoft/maro/docs/source/scenarios/citi_bike.rst

 balance the bike's supply and demand.
 A good bike repositioning can not only meet the needs in the stations with heavy ride demand but also free the stations that do not have enough empty docks.
-Also, in the long run, a good bike repositioning can improve the bike useability, empower citizens' daily life, and reduce the carbon emission.
+Also, in the long run, a good bike repositioning can improve the bike usability, empower citizens' daily life, and reduce the carbon emission.

 Resource Flow